MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- if multiple values specified in record, Route 53 returns all values in a random order
 	- weighted routing
 		- split traffic based on weights assigned
+		- Weights can be assigned any number from 0 to 255
 	- latency-based routing
 		- route traffic based on lowest network latency for end user
+		- Latency between hosts on the Internet can change over time as a result of changes in network connectivity and routing.
+Latency-based routing is based on latency measurements performed over a period of time, and the measurements reflect these changes
 	- failover routing
 		- for active/passive (primary/secondary) setup
 		- if active record set fails health check, traffic is directed to passive record set
+		- applicable for Public hosted zones only
 	- geolocation routing
 		- send traffic based on geographic location of the end user
+		- for overlapping geographic regions, priority goes to the smallest geographic region
 	- geoproximity routing (traffic flow only)
 		- route traffic based on geographic location of user and resource
 		- can also use bias to assign traffic -> expands or shrinks the size of a geographic region